5 things not to miss in Alsace France

 5 things not to miss in Alsace – Ribeauville

-Ribeauville has an amazing main shopping street.
-The Grand Rue is a narrow street that winds its was up a slight incline while featuring a castle on a hill that always sits in your line of sight.
+Ribeauville has an amazing main shopping street, maybe the best in the Alsace region.
+The Grand Rue is a narrow street that winds it was up a slight incline while featuring a castle on a hill that always sits in your line of sight.
 There is 3 castle on the hills that surround Ribeauville.
 Chateau Saint-Ulrich, Chateau Ginsberg and Chateau Haut-Ribeaupierre all overlook the town.
 There is marked walking trails that lead from the town that passes all three castles.
 The street is filled with boutique shops selling the best produce of the Alsace region.
-Beer, Wine, meats, cheese, fruit, and vegetables along with handicrafts are readily available.
+Beer, Wine from grand cru vineyards of alsace, meats, cheese, fruit, and vegetables along with handicrafts are readily available.
 Along with the other towns, I have mentioned Ribeauville has an abundance of beautiful houses and building that will have to reach for the camera.
 Ribeauville has preserved some of its medieval fortifications part of the town walls and watch towers are still standing today.
 Ribeauville features as part of the Alsace Wine route.

 Riquewihr is the smallest of the amazing towns we visited in Alsace.
 It’s another typical tradition town of the region bright coloured house and cellars full of wine.The tightly built house date back from the 15th century onwards.
 The town walls once used to protect the town and now covered in the grapes.
 The Dolder town gate dates back to the 13th century.
 Riquewihr is sometimes known as The Gem of the Alsace Vineyards.
 Riquewihr is home to one of the most famous Alsace wine house Dopff Au Moulin.
-Dopff is famous worldwide for its Alsace Gewurztraminer.
+Dopff is famous worldwide for its Alsace Gewurztraminer and is one of the major vineyards to visit in Alsace.
 The tourist office can provide you with a map so you can explore the historic town of Riquewihr.

 Family Travel Tip: Riquewihr is also home to the most amazing Christmas shop that you will ever see.
 Two floors of every type of Christmas decoration and trinkets you could ever imagine.
 Our kids were mesmerised by this shops we had trouble getting them out the door.